swcarpentry/shell-novice/_episodes/03-create.md

 > >
 > > ## Solution
 > > The first two sets of commands achieve this objective.
-> > The first set uses relative paths to create the top level directory before
+> > The first set uses relative paths to create the top-level directory before
 > > the subdirectories.
 > >
 > > The third set of commands will give an error because the default behavior of `mkdir` won't create a subdirectory
-> > of a non-existant directory: the intermediate level folders must be created first.
+> > of a non-existent directory: the intermediate level folders must be created first.
 > >
 > > The fourth set of commands achieve this objective.
 Remember, the `-p` option, followed by a path of one or more
 > > directories, will cause `mkdir` to create any intermediate subdirectories as required.